aquasecurity/community/Readme.md

 1. Only contributions to the participating repos will be considered.
 2. Eligible contributions must start with a Github Issue describing the work item.
-    a.
-For any contribution, first look for an existing Issue, and if needed open an Issue in the project's repo.
+    1. For any contribution, first look for an existing Issue, and if needed open an Issue in the project's repo.
-    b.
-Issue can also be opened in this repository ([Hacktoberfest](https://github.com/aquasecurity/Hacktoberfest)) if they don't belong in the project's repo.
+    2. Issue can also be opened in this repository ([Hacktoberfest](https://github.com/aquasecurity/Hacktoberfest)) if they don't belong in the project's repo.
-    b.
-For non-code contributions, please create the issue in this repository ([Hacktoberfest](https://github.com/aquasecurity/Hacktoberfest)).
+    3. For non-code contributions, please create the issue in this repository ([Hacktoberfest](https://github.com/aquasecurity/Hacktoberfest)).
 3. Create a Pull Request with your contribution.
-    a.
-Read the contributions guidelines for the relevant project.
+    1. Read the contributions guidelines for the relevant project.
-    b.
-Link to the relevant Issue in the PR description.
+    2. Link to the relevant Issue in the PR description.
-    c.
-External contributions: please create the PR to the [contrib-integrations.md](contrib-integrations.md) document adding your work.
+    3. External contributions: please create the PR to the [contrib-integrations.md](contrib-integrations.md) document adding your work.
-    d.
-Non-code contributions: please create the PR to the [contrib-content.md](contrib-content.md) document adding your work.
+    4. Non-code contributions: please create the PR to the [contrib-content.md](contrib-content.md) document adding your work.
 4. A maintainer will label eligible PRs with the `#hacktoberfest-approved` label.
 5. Claim your prize by filling out the [following form](https://forms.office.com/Pages/ResponsePage.aspx?id=80wDvGtWykGfJF3ElHSwXoMzxQ44cLZDuLrHx6o4yX1UNklOSjVNOVFCSUtMVkVKR1VEU1haQVpUOS4u).